 For more information about gathering after vaccination, visit:

 It is especially important this year to find safer ways to connect with others and help stop the spread of COVID-19.
 Help keep friends and family safe by choosing lower-risk activities.

 - Meals at home with the people who live with you.

 - Getting outside with the people who live with you or who have been fully vaccinated for COVID-19.

 - Shopping online or doing curbside pickup rather than going inside a store.

-- Preparing food for family and neighbors and deliverying without contact, especially for those who are most likely to get very sick with COVID-19.
+- Preparing food for family and neighbors and delivering without contact, especially for those who are most likely to get very sick with COVID-19.

 More risk: Seeing others

-- A small outdoor gathering with no more than 15 people from two other households.
+- A small outdoor gathering with no more than 50 people.

-- A small indoor gathering with nore more than 10 people from one other household.
+- A small indoor gathering with no more than 15 people.